ChengGiKan/InDesign-Scripting/CreateADoc/README.md

 Hope I have time to write one.

 ## Usage
 Modify the json file to meet your design.
-Using this script ahd json files, it might be a reasonable way to manager your document layouts.
+Using this script and json files, it might be a reasonable way to manager your document layouts.

 ## Tested